-Professor Koutavas is a paleoceanographer and environmental scientist specializing in the reconstruction and understanding of past climate variability.
-His research areas are diverse and include El Niño/Southern Oscillation and tropical Pacific Ocean dynamics, the Quaternary Ice Ages, the climate of the past two millennia or Common Era, the global carbon cycle, and forest ecology.
+Professor Koutavas is a paleoceanographer and environmental scientist specializing in past climate variability.
+His research areas include the El Niño/Southern Oscillation and tropical Pacific Ocean dynamics, the Quaternary Ice Ages, the climate of the past two millennia or Common Era, the global carbon cycle, and forest ecology.
 He specializes in the study of past ocean circulation using marine sediments, and in the study of terrestrial environments using tree rings as climate and environmental proxies.
-He directs the only dendrochronology science laboratory in CUNY, or within New York City limits.
 Additionally he is interested in the history, philosophy and archeology of the eastern Mediterranean world and is engaged in systematic geo-historical review of ancient Greek texts.

 PhD, 2003 Columbia University